bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 A rope is essentially a long cylinder of variable **length** and **radius**, bent into an arbitrary shape.
 Most ropes can be represented by a partial differential equation or other non-linear system, translating to a curve in 3D space.
 However, for our rope system, we only care about the start and end positions of the rope.
 To achieve this, we can trivially designate two points in 3D world space to represent the **start (S)** and **end (E)** positions of our rope, then rely on vertex deformation to manipulate a procedurally-generated cylinder mesh.

 If a rope is **taut**, then the rope length is equal to the distance between the start and end positions.
-In this simple case, the rope shape is a static cylinder and has no visible deformation at all; it is simply transformed and positioned such that each end of the cylinder is found at each position.
+In this simple case, the rope shape is a static cylinder and has no visible deformation at all; it is transformed and positioned such that each end of the cylinder is found at **S** and **E**.
 Likewise, a rope with **slack** or **sag** has a length greater than the distance between the start and end positions.

 The shape of a rope with slack forms a unique curve based on the rope's own weight.
 This curve is known as a [catenary curve](https://en.wikipedia.org/wiki/Catenary#), a well-studied concept in mathematics.